URGENT – HAPPENING NOW!!

 ‘Our Townsville’ Expo: The city council’s mammoth festival In Anderson Park, combining the traditional EcoFiesta and many other “expo-style” events, attracted a large crowd and hundreds of stalls and activities.
 We were pleased to have been allocated a spot, and even more pleased to be told that the proposed fees were waived!
 This allowed us to spend a bit more money on updating and expanding our display material and kids’ activities.
 We had good interest and a number of interesting conversations with those who visited our stall during the day and it was something of a bonus to have some real wildlife, in the form of a brush-tailed possum, vainly trying to sleep in the branches of a nearby tree!
 Thanks to Beth, Carole, Sandra and Pam for helping out on the stall – and especially to Pam for creating our own QR code, an easy way for people to access our website ‘on the spot’.

 Alligator Creek campground: A reply to our letters questioning the permanent closure of the Alligator Creek campground at Mt Elliott was finally received from the Deputy Director-General of the Queensland Parks & Wildlife Service.
-Disappointingly, it offered little hope of a change of mind and mostly failed to address our concerns, or answer our questions, about the loss of this very long-established public amenity and the almost total lack of community consultation.
+Disappointingly, it offered little hope of a change of mind and for the most part failed to address our concerns, or answer our questions, about the loss of this very long-established public amenity and the almost total lack of community consultation.

-While feeling considerable despair at this, I wondered who else finds it disquieting that the old title of “Queensland Parks and Wildlife Service” has been expanded to include the words “and Partners” ??
-Are these the “Partners” who are so keen to commercialise camping and trail-walking in our national parks – and charge costly fees for doing so?
-Does anyone in Government ever stop to reflect that these National Parks are public assets held in trust for us (the public) not for private enterprise to make large profits from them, and indeed that the purpose of Parks is not to make money for the Government (or anyone else) but to preserve and protect our beleaguered flora, fauna and ecosystems?
+While feeling considerable despair at this, I wondered if anyone in Government ever stops to reflect that these National Parks are public assets held in trust for us (the public) not for private enterprise to make large profits from them, and indeed that the purpose of Parks is not to make money for the Government (or anyone else) but to preserve and protect our beleaguered flora, fauna and ecosystems?

 WHAT’S COMING UP ??